dazuma/toys/toys/docs/guide.md

 Now if you pass `--shout --no-shout`, then the value of the `:shout` option will be `false`, i.e. the last value set on the command line.
-This is because a flag *sets* its option value, replacing any previously set value.
-You may change this behavior by providing a **handler**.
+This is because a flag normally *sets* its option value, replacing any previously set value.

+You can, however, change this behavior by providing a **handler**.
 A handler is a proc that governs what a flag does to its option value.
 It takes two arguments, the new value given, and the previously set value (which might be the default value if this is the first appearance of the flag), and returns the new value that should be set.

-So effectively, the default behavior is equivalent to the following handler:
+Effectively, the default behavior (setting the value and ignoring the previous value) is equivalent to the following handler:

     flag :shout, "--[no-]shout", handler: proc { | val, _prev| val }

-For example, most tools automatically get a "--verbose" flag.
-This flag may appear any number of times, and each appearance increases the verbosity.
-The value of this verbosity is an integer.
-This flag is provided automatically by Toys, and its implementation looks something like this:
+The `--verbose` flag, provided automatically by Toys for most tools, shows an example of an alternate handler.
+Verbosity is represented by an integer value, defaulting to 0.
+The `--verbose` flag may appear any number of times, and *each* appearance increases the verbosity.
+Its implementation is internal to Toys, but looks something like this:

     flag Toys::Tool::Keys::VERBOSITY, "-v", "--verbose",
          default: 0,